So...what do we have here?

 Game Screenshots

 Aretha for the Super Famicom Something smells fishy here...
 Ariel is quite limited at the start of the game...
 Older Ariel after about 15 mins into the game and her pet dragon Fang.
-Ariel's most basic wind technique...
-Fang breathing fire breath!
+This is the Mixed Form, a device that allows you to craft powerful equipment with elemental souls...
+A powerful snowstorm!

 Back to SNES Reviews Page